 Just like V-tubers, streaming with a 2D or 3D moving avatar instead of the webcam is trending.
 Streamers have managed to create very entertaining content built around the virtual personality.
 Take Angelica from AiAngel channel as an example: a ‘highly advanced Artificial Intelligence’, playing games and chatting with random people on Omegle.
 There are already thousands of virtual influencers out there, just take a look and see for yourself: link.
 This is also a way for popular streamers to keep their persona without showing their face when tired.
 Anime girls, monsters, or animals will be even more visible in the upcoming year.
 I am waiting for the first brand to turn their logo or mascot into a V-streamer.
 Looking at you, Wendy’s, Barbie, and KFC.

 By any means, this is not an extensive list of possible live streaming trends we may be witnessing in 2021.
-A fascinating landscape of opportunities for streamers, viewers, and brands alike unfolds almost every day.
+A fascinating landscape of opportunities for streamers, viewers, and brands alike unfolds almost every day – check how creative brands are working with live streaming and partnering with streamers on successful marketing campaigns.
 The key to success, just like with successful video game streaming channels, is catching the new wave faster than others and using it’s potential to maximize its effect.

 The core of this article was first published on Adweek.